lwears/ReelScore/README.md

 - add is loading when loading new page on search?
 - Map errors to better descriptions on FE
 - Check if errors returned from tRPC
-- Update NextJS to latest version (in progress) currently getting an error.

 #### Tried to create a CrudRouter